Alukewarmglassofwater/Alukewarmglassofwater-intern-repo/Onboarding/Milestone-9/Reflections/unit_tests.md

 - Speed
   - Redux: fastest (pure functions); store integration still quick.
   - React: slower (DOM involved), but validates real user experience.

+RULE OF THUMB

+Redux = “did the state machine update right?”
+React = “does the UI show the right thing and respond to users?”
+NestJS = “does the server return the right stuff?”